CSS Variables

 Global variables

-/* Set variables for all modes */
+/* Application-wide variables */

 :root {